Japan–Taiwan relations

-After the Japan–PRC Joint Communiqué in 1972, Japan no longer recognizes the Republic of China as the sole official government of China and the official diplomatic relations between the two countries were ceased.
+After the Japan–China Joint Communiqué in 1972, Japan no longer recognized the Republic of China as the sole official government of China, and official diplomatic relations between the two countries were ceased.
 However, Japan has maintained non-governmental, working-level relations with Taiwan.

 History

-Early
+Early relations

-In the 1600s, there was considerable trade between Japan and Taiwan.
-The Dutch colonized Taiwan as a base for trade with Japan in 1624.
+In 1567, the Ming dynasty lifted legal prohibitions on foreign trade, but maintained a ban on Sino-Japanese trade.
+Southwestern Taiwan was utilized as a location outside of Ming jurisdiction for Japanese merchants, in particular, to sell silver to Fujianese buyers.
+In 1593, Toyotomi Hideyoshi attempted but failed at compelling Taiwan, which the Japanese called "Highland nation" (高砂国, Takasago-koku), into a tributary relationship as the island lacked a unified government.
+Japan subsequently launched two failed attempts at occupying Taiwan in 1609 and 1616.
+In 1616, Nagasaki official Murayama Tōan sent 13 vessels to conquer Taiwan.
+The fleet was dispersed by a typhoon.

-Kingdom of Tungning & Taiwan under Qing rule
+The Dutch colonized part of Taiwan as a base for trade with Japan in 1624.

 During the Kingdom of Tungning era (1662–83), Japan bought deerskin, sugar and silk from Taiwan and sold precious metal, porcelain, armors and cotton cloth.
 Japanese money could be used in Taiwan during that period and Japanese merchants were permitted to live in Keelung.

 In 1874, Japanese troops invaded southern Taiwan to attack aboriginal tribes, in revenge for the killing of 54 Ryukyuan sailors in 1871.

 Taiwan under Japanese rule

 Japan's victory over Qing dynasty in the First Sino-Japanese War resulted in the 1895 Treaty of Shimonoseki, in which Taiwan was ceded to Japan.
 Taiwan was then ruled by the Empire of Japan until 1945.
 The Japanese Imperial Army defeated the native aborigine rebels in the Tapani incident of 1915 and the Musha Incident of 1930.

 During that time, Taiwan was Japan's first colony and can be viewed as the first step in implementing their "Southern Expansion Doctrine" of the late 19th century.
 Japanese intentions were to turn Taiwan into a showpiece "model colony" with much effort made to improve the island's economy, public works, industry, cultural Japanization, and to support the necessities of Japanese military aggression in the Asia-Pacific.

 After Japan's surrender at the end of World War II, Taiwan was placed under the governance of the Republic of China.